michelgrootjans/rails_for_n00bs/README.md

-rails_for_n00bs
+Rails for n00bs
 ===============

-Starting point for my rails for n00bs talk at ACCU2013
+Starting point for my rails for n00bs talk at ACCU2013.

+Want to see the endpoint?
+Go to the 'demo' branch.